Mina (Sikhism): Hargopal branch

 Hargopal was a son of Guru Hariji and was based out of Muhammadipur (near Lahore).
 The Sodhis of the Pothi-Mala in Guru Har Sahai located in the Firozpur district of the Malwa region, who are the descendants of Prithi Chand and the Miharvan sect, come from the lineage of Hargopal.
 They descend from Jiwan Mal Sodhi, who was driven away from his holdings at Muhammadipur in the second part of the 18th century and subsequently resettled in the Malwa region under the patronage of the Mughal authorities to calm tensions with the Brar tribe of the area.
 The Sodhi descendants of Hargopal in Guru Harsahai still hold sway amongst sections of the locals of their area to this day.
 During the reign of Maharaja Ranjit Singh, the Sodhis of Guru Harsahai obtained positions of power in the Lahore Darbar of the Sikh Empire.
 In 1995, the then Guru Haresh Singh abdicated the guruship in-favour of his only son, Yuvraj Singh.
 They are referred to as Gaddi Nashin.

 Dīvānā

 An ascetic sub-sect, known as the Dīvānās, formed out of the Mina sect and survived up until recent times.
-It was founded by a disciple of Meharban named Bhundar Das (also known as Divana Sahib), and his own two disciples named Haria and Bala.
+It was founded in the 17th century by a disciple of Meharban named Bhundar Das (also known as Divana Sahib), and his own two disciples named Haria and Bala.
 They numbered 841 in all of Punjab in the 1881 census but this number dwindled to 198 by the time of the 1891 census, a sign of the consolidation of Sikh identity during that era.
 They became subsumed as Sanatanist Sikhs in-contrast with the orthodox Tat Khalsa of the mainstream Sikhs.
+The Diwanis later became absorbed by the Udasis.